 A sea change

 Founded by the makers of the eye-opening 2009 documentary The End of the Line, the Blue Marine Foundation’s primary aim is to ensure the protection of at least 30 per cent of the ocean by 2030.
 Its pioneering work has already succeeded in creating two of the world’s largest marine reserves (in the Indian and Pacific Oceans) as well as the largest fully protected marine reserve in the Atlantic.

 An exemplary eco-friendly hotel, be it rural, urban, old or new, will inform, share, show and guide where necessary, and there should be transparency – but nobody wants a lecture.

 Does this hotel give something back?
 Does it employ local staff and support local projects?
 Ethical awareness, conservation of all kinds and respect for the larger regional community count.

 Buildings that are not just carbon-neutral or low-impact but which lead the way architecturally; pioneering use of new technology or a showcase for traditional methods; trailblazers in the eco-hotel sphere.

-Watching turtles hatch, or rare sharks swim over a protected house reef; marvelling at a pristine landscape sound in the knowledge that you are not also polluting it; meeting people who have benefited from community projects – a hotel that can make these moments happen is to be celebrated.
+Marvelling at a landscape sound in the knowledge that you're not also polluting it; meeting people who have benefited from community projects – a hotel that can make these moments happen is to be celebrated.